RuggeroAnello/CascadeLearning_Medicine/README.md

 ## Overview

-This repository contains all code for the ADLM Project "Cascade Learning for Personalized Medicine: Enhancing Diagnostic Accuracy Through Population-Specific Models".
+This repository contains all code for the ADLM Project "Cascade Learning for Personalized Medicine".

 ### Structure